volx64/Marrow-ExtendedSDK-Labworks/README.md

 One of the major objectives of this repo, is to remove incentives to decompile the game, through strategic inclusion of assets which aren't useful elsewhere, and thorough documentation of what's possible.

+This Fork is for use in Labworks, sustaining the original .meta files from Ext-SDK Patch 2 Beta

 # How to Install

 Install the MarrowSDK by following the original steps at https://github.com/StressLevelZero/MarrowSDK/wiki/ProjectSetup.